 This screen is the hub of the whole operation:

 By the way, your screen might look different from mine.
 If yours gives you these three choices, choose “FullCal”:

 The Gamma must remain on 2.2:

 For now, choose Do Not Adjust for the White Point:

 This is where it gets confusing Even though you’ve already adjusted the brightness, choose Adjust here:

 No confusion with this one.
 Leave it off:

 … aaaaaaand press Next:

-The next screen asks you to set your monitor’s color preset.
+The next screen asks you to set your monitor’s colour preset.
 I think this step comes too late in the process; that’s why I asked you to do it way back at the beginning, when you chose the one that most closely matched your prints.
 So don’t do anything here, just press Next: